-arrangements

 How management and performance There are no such special arrangements.

-fees apply to such assets
+fees apply to such assets There are no such special arrangements.

 Article 23(4)(b)

 Any new arrangements for managing Any new arrangements or change in applicable arrangements will be

 the liquidity of the AIF disclosed at an appropriate time.

 For each AIF that the AIFM manages Any new arrangements or change in applicable arrangements will be

 that is not an unleveraged closed-end disclosed at an appropriate time.

 AIF, notify to investors whenever they

 make changes to its liquidity

 management systems (which enable

 an AIFM to monitor the liquidity risk

 of the AIF and to ensure the liquidity

 profile of the investments of the AIF

 complies with its underlying

 obligations) that are material in

 accordance with Article 106(1) of

 Regulation (EU) No 231/2013 (ie.

 there is a substantial likelihood that a

 reasonable investor, becoming aware

 of such information, would reconsider

 its investment in the AIF, including

 because such information could

 impact an investor's ability to

 exercise its rights in relation to its

 investment, or otherwise prejudice

 the interests of one or more investors

 in the AIF).
+Any now arrangements or change in applicable arrangements will be

-Immediately notify investors where Any new arrangements or change in applicable arrangements will be
+Immediately notify investors where they activate gates, side pockets or Any new arrangements or change in applicable arrangements will be

-they activate gates, side pockets or disclosed at an appropriate time.
+similar special arrangements or disclosed at an appropriate time.

-similar special arrangements or where they decide to suspend
+where they decide to suspend

 redemptions

 Overview of changes to liquidity Any new arrangements or change in applicable arrangements will be

 arrangements, even if not special disclosed at an appropriate time.

-arrangements disclosed at all appropriate time.
+arrangements alsolosed at all appropriate time.

 Terms of redemption and Mori Hills is a closed-end investment corporation and unitholders are not

 circumstances where management entitled to request the redemption of their investment, except in the event

 discretion applies, where relevant of liquidation.

 Also any voting or other restrictions There are no voting or other restrictions on the rights attaching to units.

 exercisable, the length of any lock-up

 or any provision concerning 'first in

 line' or 'pro-rating' on gates and

 suspensions shall be included

 Article 23(4)(c)

 The current risk profile of the AIF and The AIFM stipulates basic provisions of risk management in its risk

+the risk management systems management rules.
+The appropriateness and effectiveness of the AIFM's

-This down and has been assessed as labor for the purpose of providing U.K. and Dutch investors with certain information
+for the nurness of providing II K and Dutch investors with certain information